-- monitoring of progress versus plan; - monitoring of critical dependencies between portfolio components and/or with business partners and external parties; - tracking and measuring benefits realized by projects/programs and portfolios; - monitoring of project budgets; - monitoring of changes in risk profile and actions taken to address these changes; - ongoing alignment with strategic, operational and financial goals.
+monitoring of progress of IT change initiatives versus plan; monitoring of critical dependencies between portfolio components and/or with business partners and external parties; tracking and measuring benefits realized by projects/programs and portfolios; monitoring of change/project/program/portfolio budgets; monitoring of change risk; how changes impact the risk profile and actions taken to address these impacts; ongoing alignment with strategic, operational and financial goals.
+DI&T-3.1e The reporting organization should describe its digital innovation & transformation workforce management (as the availability of motivated and skilled resources is pivotal for the success of digital innovation & transformation).

-DI&T-3.1e

-The reporting organization should describe its digital innovation & transformation workforce management (as the availability of motivated and skilled resources is pivotal for the success of digital innovation & transformation).
 This may include qualitative and quantitative aspects of its workforce requirements and how these are sourced and maintained.

-DI&T-3.1f

-When describing its digital innovation & transformation workforce management the organization may describe:

-- whether the workforce composition (employees, contractors and other workers), knowledge & skills (learning culture, specialisms), (digital) mindset and recruitment (talent attraction, retaining scarce expertise, career opportunities, development path) are in line with the strategic ambition of the organization; - whether IT changes are executed by a competent IT workforce.

-whether sourcing preferences for developing IT solutions are clear and monitoring of alignment is in place.
+DI&T-3.1f When describing its digital innovation & transformation workforce management the organization may describe: whether the workforce composition (employees, contractors and other workers), knowledge & skills (learning culture, specialisms), (digital) mindset and recruitment (talent attraction, retaining scarce expertise, career opportunities, development path) are in line with the strategic ambition of the organization; • whether IT changes are executed by a competent IT workforce. whether sourcing preferences for developing IT solutions are clear and monitoring of alignment is in place.
 DI&T-3.1g The organization may describe whether its management reporting includes aspects like: overall IT service performance development; digital portfolio progress & impediments; finance (IT debt, IT spend/investments in innovation, budget overruns, IT costs (like employees, vendor services, licenses, run and security costs, generic back-office services like HR and housing); IT change fail rate.
 DI&T-3.1h The reporting organization should provide information regarding, if any, performed ongoing and/or separate evaluations (by internal audit or external audit) of the change initiatives (project, program & portfolio management) and the effectiveness in practice.

-Topic NRI-2 Data governance & ethics
+Topic IDRS-2 Data & Artificial Intelligence